Questions to Ask Interviewer in Investment Banking Interviews

 - “Given my past experiences, which areas would you recommend that I spend more time on improving upon?”

-Types of Questions to Avoid Asking
+Types of Questions to Avoid Asking – Common Mistakes (“Red Flags”)

-As for the questions NOT to ask, avoid any generic, non-personal questions such as “What qualities do you look for in a potential hire?”, as the answer is likely to be very bland, causing it to be difficult to ask follow-up questions and initiate an ongoing conversation.
+To start, avoid any generic, non-personal questions such as “What qualities do you look for in a potential hire?”, as the answer is likely to be very bland, causing it to be difficult to ask follow-up questions and initiate an ongoing conversation.

 You should also avoid asking the interviewer questions about the role that could either be easily Googled or was listed in the internship/job posting, such as “How many hours am I expected to work?”

-How to End the Interview on a “Positive” Note
+How to End the Interview on a Positive Note?

 In summary, the strategy behind each question should be to show: